ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 ## Stakeholders

-- **Target group** High-income upper-class professionals between the age of 20 and 45.
-Their personalities are determined and ambitious.
-The main benefits sought are recreation and self-expression.
+- **Target group** Upper middle class people of 18 years and above.
+It would be people money conscious people who are looking to learn more about their enegy consumption habits and lower their electricity costs.
+It is ideally for both tech savy or a non-technical person
-- **Target purchaser** Target group profile with special attention to Full Nest I and Full Nest II mothers.
+- **Target purchaser** The target group would be homeowners, landlords, renters, and office workers.
-- **Customer service** Prefers easy-to-repair, recyclable product, and easy-to-fix complaints to fit with Apple’s intuitive user experience.
+- **Customer service** Simple to troubleshoot remotely, and components should be modular and easy to replace.
+Maintenance and service will be simple to perform by anyone with basic hand tools.
-- **Marketing & Sales division** Looks for unique selling points around the Apple Aspirer-Explorer lifestyle and user experience.
+- **Marketing & Sales division** Will look place this product higher than a normal surge protector.
+They will look at existing market offerings and show off our unique and superior features such as real time energy monitoring, dependable connectivity, superior weather resitance and durability.
-- **Retailers** Prefer products that can withstand a wide range of storage conditions including variations in temperature, vibration, humidity, and atmospheric pressure, and have a strong and compact, theft, and vandalism-proof packaging.
+- **Retailers** Expect the product to be durable enough to be placed in longer term storage in various temperature and humidity conditions.
+Packaging should be drop safe and impact resistant.

 ## Use Cases